Model Scanning

 - Malicious Code: Detecting potentially dangerous code in pickled models

-- Suspicious Operations: Identifying risky TensorFlow operations
+- Suspicious Operations: Identifying risky TensorFlow operations and custom ONNX operators

 - Unsafe Layers: Finding potentially unsafe Keras Lambda layers